Articles

 2. to move that wealth into a single asset, often property.

-There are many reasons given by people for these adjustments to their portfolio, and they are usually sound arguments – the mistake in each case though, is usually the timing of the change.
+There are many reasons for these adjustments to investment portfolio, and they are usually sound arguments.
+The mistake in each case though, is usually the timing of the change.
 They tend to react, rather than to act tactically with an eye on the longer-term strategy.

 Consequences of investor mistakes

-Our investment philosophy allows for direct property investment, but only provided it meets all of the requisite investment criteria relevant to the investor.
+Our investment philosophy allows for direct property investment provided it meets all of the investor’s individual requisite investment.

 Avoid investor mistakes: take advice